moby/moby/docs/sources/reference/run.md

 * none - no networking in the container
 * bridge - (default) connect the container to the bridge via veth interfaces
-* host - use the host's network stack inside the container
+* host - use the host's network stack inside the container.
+Note: This gives the container full access to local system services such as D-bus and is therefore considered insecure.
 * container - use another container's network stack

 #### Mode: none